All Products

 When the evaluation task Status is Completed, all sampling evaluation operations have finished, and the task will not generate any new evaluation results.

-3. After the evaluation is complete, you can view the results in the Evaluation Result column of the evaluation task.
+3. After the evaluation is complete, you can view the results in the Evaluation Result column of the task list.
 You can also click the task name to view its details.

-• View evaluation results: The system dynamically calculates and displays the average value of the evaluation results based on successful traces.
+• View evaluation results: The system dynamically calculates and displays the average score from successful traces.
 A value closer to 1 indicates stronger relevance.image

 • View evaluation details:image

-You can then perform management operations on the evaluation task, such as updating, stopping, deleting, and cloning it.
-Cloning only copies the task configuration to create a new evaluation task.image
+You can perform management operations on the evaluation task, such as UpdateStopDelete, and Clone.
+The Clone action copies the task configuration to create a new evaluation task.image